physicsmattersmcgill/physicsmattersmcgill/pages/pages-root-folder/index.md

   title: "Public Lectures"
   url: "{{ site.baseurl }}/lectures/"
   image: public_lecture.jpg
   text: 'Join us for cutting edge science!
-At 7pm on (usually) the first Thursday of each month, the Physics Matters Outreach group hosts lectures about exciting new developments in physics.
-This event is free of charge and no registration is required.
-Seats are assigned on a first come first come basis.'
+These lectures are aimed at anyone who wants to learn more about current physics topics - no science background is necessary.
+Whether you are a long-time science enthusiast, or have developed a new interest in physics, we invite you to join us to learn about cutting edge science from the experts doing the research!'
 widget2:
   title: "Space Explorers"
   url: "{{ site.baseurl }}/space-explorers/"
   image: collisions_top_kids.jpg
-  text: 'The Space Explorers program is a way for kids to explore 5 physics concepts in fun, self-contained, and hands-on modules.'
+  text: 'The Space Explorers program is a way for kids to explore physics concepts in fun, self-contained, and hands-on modules.
+Pairs of volunteers visit local classrooms around 5 times over the course of a school year, giving primary school kids a chance to get to know a physicist, while doing educational activities and experiments.
 widget3:
   title: "And much more!"
   url: "{{ site.baseurl }}"